 Thor lay on the soul forge in the healing room, a middle aged female healer working with the mechanisms of the forge.
 Odin, Frigga and Loki stood across the room, giving the healer and her assistants space to work.
 Odin watched the activity around his son stone faced, though his despair could be discerned in his lone remaining eye.
 Frigga’s sorrow was far more apparent as tears coursed down her cheeks, her hand splayed over her mouth as she attempted to stifle her sobs at the sight of her gravely injured son.
-Loki wrapped a comforting arm around her looking towards the soul forge and its occupant with an uncharacteristic expression of great concern along with lingering shock at the surprise attack.
+Loki wrapped a comforting arm around her as he looked to the soul forge and its occupant with an uncharacteristic expression of great concern mixed with lingering shock at the surprise attack.
 Why had they left him alive and uninjured, merely rendering him immobile?

 “What the hell happened?”
 Fandral asked.